robinweser/speaking/README.md

 Robin Frischmann is a frontend architect at dm-drogerie markt in Karlsruhe, Germany.<br>
 He focuses on frontend architecture, functional UI and maintainable CSS.
 He loves JavaScript and especially its possibilities in terms of styling.<br>
-Despite from coding, he studies psychology & computer science, practices yoga and enjoys trail running, vegan food and music.
+Despite from coding, he studies psychology & computer science, practices yoga and enjoys trail running, vegan food and good music.

 ## Avatar